irnaasllani/irnaasllani/README.md

 # Python Quiz Game

-## Description
+## What's This All About?

-This project is a simple Python-based quiz game.
-It reads questions and their answers from a text file and engages the user in a trivia game.
-The user's responses are checked against the correct answers stored in the file, and the score is updated accordingly.
+I put together a nifty little Python quiz app that serves up questions and checks your answers against the ones it's got stored.
+It's a straightforward game where your correct guesses rack up points on the scoreboard.

 ## Features